fernwoodcafe/fernwoodcafe.github.io/apps/fernwood-costing/src/packages/domain/README.md

 - Supply units often differ from menu item component units.
 - For instance, we may buy coffee by the pound but use it in a menu item by the gram.
 - Supplies have a unit cost such as $1/gram or $10/ounce.

+# Brainstorming

+- Can we generate diagrams from the types here?
+- Can we generate types from the diagrams here?